 The TOE provides a real 16-bit CPU-architecture and is compatible to the MCS®251 instruction set with an execution time faster than a standard MCS®251 microcontroller at the same clock frequency.
 The major components of the core system are the two CPUs (Central Processing Units), acting as one, the MMU (Memory Management Unit) and the MED (Memory Encryption/Decryption Unit).
 The Core implements also the Post Failure Detection (PFD) covering CPU, Cache and MED.
 The two CPUs control each other in order to detect faults and serve by this for data integrity.
 The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of a ROM, RAM and the non-volatile memory (NVM), which we call SOLID FLASHTM NVM.
-The ROM is not available for the user.
+The flexible memory concept consists of a ROM, RAM and the non-volatile memory (NVM), which we call SOLID FLASH[TM] NVM.
+The ROM is not available for the user and contains the main parts of firmware components only.